Środa Wielkopolska: History

 In 1968 the town's name was changed to Środa Wielkopolska by adding the adjective Wielkopolska after the region of Greater Poland, within which it is located, to distinguish it from the town of Środa Śląska in Lower Silesia.
 From 1975 to 1998 Środa was administratively part of the former Poznań Voivodeship.
 In 2017 and 2018 town limits were extended by including parts of the neighbouring village of Kijewo.

 Transport

 Środa lies on the main railway line from Poznań to Katowice (via Jarocin).
 There is also a steam railway which runs to Zaniemyśl, 14 km to the southeast.

+National Road 11 bypasses the town to the south.
+National Road 11 connects Kołobrzeg on the Baltic Sea coast to Bytom via the city of Poznań.

+The nearest airport is Poznań-Ławica Airport.